CPCCLDG3001 Licence to perform dogging

 - The identification of workplace hazards and the application of appropriate hazard control measures

 - Be able to establish the mass and dimensions of different loads to be lifted

 - Learning, understanding and the application of appropriate methods of communication with the crane operator

 - Plan a lift in conjunction with the crane operator and site supervisor

 - Conduct inspections of all lifting equipment before and after use

 - Correct methods for the slinging of loads of different mass and shapes

 All candidates that successfully complete the course will be issued with a statement of attainment for CPCCLDG3001 Licence to perform dogging.

 You will also receive a high risk licence card issued by Worksafe WA.
 Worksafe high risk licence is valid for a maximum of 5 years.
 Worksafe application fee is payable on the day.
-New application $78 and variant $44 inclusive of processing fee.

 - Must have good verbal and written comprehension of the English language